uaarg/guide/src/workflows.md

   <img alt="Git Branching Model Diagram" src="./git-flow.png">
 </p>

-This means all development is seperated into features.
+This means all development is separated into features.
 Each feature is a collection of related changes.
-For example, a feature may fix a *single* known bug or a faeture may add a new screen to a GUI app.
+For example, a feature may fix a *single* known bug or a feature may add a new screen to a GUI app.

 Work on these features is structured as follows: